Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Results

 {\bf Performance of Device Type Detection.} We labelled encrypted network traffic in $D_0$ according to the above rules.
 Then, we tested the discovered fingerprints on the datasets $D_{1}$ and $D_{3}$.
 Table~\ref{tab:results_RQ2} reports the results of device type identification using the fingerprints in Table~\ref{tab:deviceTypeFingerprints}.

 We can observe that, when tested on $\textbf{D}_3$, our methodology achieves $100\%$ for all four performance metrics.
 However, the results for $\textbf{D}_1$ reveal a small drop in overall performance, especially when considering accuracy, recall, and F1 score, while precision remains stable.
 Recall that for generating $\textbf{D}_3$ we issued all possible commands available to the corresponding device types, whereas for $\textbf{D}_1$ we selected the number and type of commands based on probability distributions aimed at representing different user behaviors.
 We notice a higher drop when considering $\textbf{D}_1$ - $EXP_{1}$, with a decrease in accuracy of $12\%$.
 For recall and F1 score, we observe reductions of $12.02\%$ and $6.4\%$.
 For $\textbf{D}_1$ - $EXP_{2}$, the performance drop is only $2.4 \%, 2.41\%$, and $1.22\%$ on the same metrics, respectively.
 Investigating further the classification errors, the most diffused cause of misclassifications is the common presence of the byte value $59$ in the \acrshort{ira1} packet length of the fingerprints of both lighting and plug appliances, which makes it difficult to distinguish between them if only that \acrshort{ira1} packet length is observed.
 The performances in $EXP_{2}$ are higher since specific commands have a higher chance of appearing in the network traffic.
 The behavior of the metrics precision, accuracy, recall, and F1 score indicates that, under the conditions of the experiments, although false positives are not produced, the identification of true positives becomes less effective with less command diversity.

-These findings suggest that the proposed methodology performs best when the attacker has access to many commands issued to the same device.
-When only a few commands are available, there are greater chances of fingerprint overlap between devices with similar functionalities, potentially leading to misclassifications.
-Overall, the results demonstrate that the proposed methodology enables the classification of the type of end devices with remarkable accuracy across different command usage profiles.
+These findings suggest that the attacker has higher chances when observing many commands issued to the same device.
+When only a few commands are available, there are greater chances of fingerprint overlap between devices with similar functionalities, leading to misclassifications.